Residential Tenancy Collections in BC and Alberta

 In Alberta, collection agencies are allowed to pursue rental debt.
 Please note that this article should not be taken as legal advice, which should be obtained from a lawyer.

-In Alberta there are 3 basic legal options and depending on the amount claimed, can be pursued through an Alberta Residential Tenancy Dispute Resolution Service (RTDRS), Alberta Small Claims Court, or the Alberta Court of Queen?s Bench.
-The two main deciding factors on which legal avenue to take depends on the amount owed and if there are major or minor damages you are claiming.
+In Alberta there are 3 basic legal options and depending on the amount claimed, can be pursued through an Alberta Residential Tenancy Dispute Resolution Service (RTDRS), Alberta Small Claims Court, or the Alberta Court of Kings Bench.
+The two main deciding factors on which legal avenue to take depends on the amount owed and if here are major or minor damages you are claiming.

 The biggest advantage of listing an Alberta residential tenancy debt with a collection agency is they may be able to collect the amount owed, without having to go through the aggravation and costs of going legal.
 It is also the fastest way to get your money minus a reasonable commission.